 (b) Except as provided in paragraph (c), money in the fund is appropriated to the board to make reimbursements or payments under this section.

 (c) $6,200,000 is annually appropriated from the fund to the commissioner of employment and economic development for contamination cleanup grants under section 116J.554.
 Of this amount, the commissioner may spend up to $180,000 annually for administration of the contamination cleanup grant program.
 The appropriation does not cancel and is available until expended.
 The appropriation shall not be withdrawn from the fund nor the fund balance reduced until the funds are requested by the commissioner of employment and economic development.
 The commissioner shall schedule requests for withdrawals from the fund to minimize the necessity to impose the fee authorized by subdivision 2.
 Unless otherwise provided, the appropriation in this paragraph may be used for:

 (1) project costs at a qualifying site if a portion of the cleanup costs are attributable to petroleum contamination; and

 (2) the costs of performing contamination investigation if there is a reasonable basis to suspect the contamination is attributable to petroleum.

 Subd.
 5. Account transfer.
-The board shall authorize the commissioner of finance to transfer to the harmful substance compensation account the amount requested by the harmful substance compensation board under section 115B.26, subdivision 4.
+The board shall authorize the commissioner of finance to transfer to the environmental response, compensation, and compliance account the amount requested by the Pollution Control Agency under section 115B.26, subdivision 4.
 Transfer of the amount must be made at the earliest practical date after authorization by the board.
 If the unencumbered balance in the account is less than $2,000,000, the transfer must be made at the earliest practical date after the unencumbered balance in the account exceeds that amount.

 * NOTE: See section 115C.13 for repealer.